grahamgilbert/blog/content/post/2015-07-10-using-the-sal-api.markdown

 title: Using the Sal API
 ---

 As previously mentioned, Sal now has an [API](https://github.com/salopensource/sal/blob/master/docs/API.md).
-You might be wondering what you can do with this wonderous API.
+You might be wondering what you can do with this wondrous API.
 This is a simple example of using it to automate building packages to enrol Macs into Sal.

 The basic workflow of this script is: